Central Banks And Monetary Policy

 Why is Monetary Policy so important?

-Central banks consider all of a country’s economic indicators when deciding how to how to configure the monetary policy.
+Central banks consider all of a country’s economic indicators when deciding how to configure the monetary policy.
 Some, however, are clearly more important than others.
-Inflation, unemployment, and GDP growth all feed into the overall economic outlook and subsequently into how central banks view where the economy is moving.
+Inflation, unemployment, and GDP growth all feed into the overall economic outlook and, subsequently, into how central banks view where the economy is moving.

 If an economy is heating up, then the economic indicators will start to improve.
 This will generally mean that growth will increase, unemployment will fall, and inflation will start to rise.

 Goldilocks and the Three Bears can provide a good analogy for the balance central banks try to achieve in these circumstances.
 In short, central bankers don’t want the economy to run too hot or too cold, and they want the economy to be just right.

 They want the economy to improve but not overheat.
 That is why central bankers will look to increase interest rates in order to take the steam out of an economy and stop inflation from running out of control.